PostHog/posthog.com/contents/product-engineers/growth-loops.md

 Understanding your ideal user helps you decide where to put your effort.
 If your ideal user won’t pay for your product, a sales-led growth loop won't work – a product-led or viral loop would be better.
 This creates a growth loop that better aligns with what they want.
 Growth loops are about creating win-wins.

-For example, say you are LinkedIn.
+Let's imagine, for example, you work at LinkedIn.
 Your ideal user is a newly graduated business professional.
 They have less income, so they are less likely to pay for a subscription.
 Sales and performance marketing are less likely to work.

 ![LinkedIn growth loop](../images/blog/growth-loops/linkedin.png)